mali5820k/Cobralyth/README.md

-# Cobralyth, or potential name change to "PC" (Painless C)
+# Cobralyth, Clyth for short
 A Compiled language that is inspired from C++ runtime performance and Python's scripting properties, as well as various syntax inspirations from C#, JavaScript, Java, and Kotlin.

 ## Project Goals: